Near-Zero Heavy-Duty Truck Emissions

 In 2015, Cummins Westport certified the world’s first heavy‑duty engine at near‑zero‑emission levels.
 RNG completes a game‑changing emissions proposition by providing the lowest carbon intensity of any heavy‑duty transportation fuel available in the market today.
 Near-zero-emission natural gas engines* using RNG provide a commercially proven, broad‑based and affordable strategy to immediately achieve reductions in emissions of criteria pollutants, air toxins and GHGs from America’s on‑road HDV sector, and it can be used right now, in today’s natural gas engines.

-By 2018, Cummins Westport will certify and commercialize a near‑zero‑emission 12‑liter engine to provide diesel‑like performance for tractor‑trailer trucks hauling 80,000 pounds.
-The combination of new near‑zero‑emission natural gas engine technology and RNG provides the single best opportunity for America to achieve immediate and substantial NOx and GHG emission reductions in the on‑road heavy‑duty transportation sectors.
+The Cummins Westport 12‑liter engine provides diesel‑like performance for tractor‑trailer trucks hauling up to 80,000 pounds.
+The combination of new near‑zero‑emission natural gas engine technology and RNG provides the single best opportunity for America to achieve immediate and substantial NOx and GHG emission reductions in the on‑road heavy‑duty transportation sector.

 The time for incentive development is now